orsinium-labs/jsony/README.md

 * 2-3 times faster than stdlib
 * type safe and with no runtime errors or panics
-* objects preserve elements' order
 * pure go
 * reflection-free
+* objects preserve elements' order
+* objects can be constructed dynamically

 ## Installation